The Thrifty Pig

 The Thrifty Pig (aka Thrifty Pig and Walt Disney's The Thrifty Pig) is a four-minute educational short animated film made by Walt Disney Studios for the National Film Board of Canada.
+Directed by Ford Beebe, the film is a condensed and modified version of Disney's 1933 short Three Little Pigs.

-A World War II propaganda film, it was released theatrically on November 19, 1941, as part of a series of four films directed at the Canadian public to learn about war bonds.
-The Thrifty Pig was directed by Ford Beebe.
-It is also a remake of the 1933 film of the same name.
+The Thrifty Pig is a World War II propaganda film.
+It was released theatrically on November 19, 1941, as part of a series of four films promoting Canadian war bonds.

 Plot

 Practical Pig, Fiddler Pig, and Fifer Pig are three brothers who build their own houses with bricks, sticks, and straw respectively.
 Practical Pig warns his brothers to build their house with "War Savings Certificate" bricks so that the house will be a solid defence against the marauding Wolf.
 Fifer and Fiddler ignore him and continue to play, singing "Who's Afraid of the Big Bad Wolf?".

 As they are singing, the Big Bad Wolf in Nazi swastika regalia attacks the two spendthrifts and blows Fifer's straw house down.
 Fifer manages to escape and hides at Fiddler's stick house, but the Wolf also blows it down, forcing the pair to hide at Practical's brick house.
 The Wolf tries to blow down the strong brick house (losing his clothing in the process) but is unable to make much progress, as the bricks have made a strong foundation.

 Finally, Practical Pig chases the wolf away in a flurry of bricks that unerringly hit the Nazi marauder in his rear.
 The three pigs then sing "Who's Afraid of the Big Bad Wolf?" but with the caution that their house has to be in order to keep the wolf away.

 A pastiche of war scenes follows, each of which ends with a message (such as an aircraft shooting out the message "Invest in Victory").
 Other messages show the importance of spending less as well as lending savings to create the weapons of war.
 They recommend purchasing war savings certificates, which are sold in a "Five for Four" arrangement.